adamkgray/fretboard/README.md

 The app is written to guarantee that all 6 strings and all 12 frets are prompted for at least once per cycle.
 That is to say, in 6 prompts you will have to play all 6 strings, and in 12 prompts you will have to use all 12 frets.
 It also uses randomises the voices so that it doesn't get _too_ repetitive.

+It continues infinitely until you hit `ctrl-c`, whereupon it prints the number of exercises completed.

 ## Usage

 ```shell